diogro/expressionVariance-manuscript/main.md

 One interesting aspect of the GO term analysis shown in figures \ref{fig:skew_entropy} and \ref{fig:go_skewness} is that there is no biological process term associated with enrichment for intermediate variance genes: the low-entropy terms have either positive or negative skew, never zero skew.
 In other words, there is no annotated biological process for which the associated genes are kept at some intermediary level of variation.
-Either there is not relation between the gene expression variance and the biological process, or there is a strong bias towards high or low-variance genes.
+Either there is no relation between the gene expression variance and the biological process, or there is a strong bias towards high or low-variance genes.
 This suggests that selective shaping of gene expression has two modes, corresponding with (1) biological processes under strong stabilizing selection (i.e., variance reducing selection) or (2) biological processes under disruptive selection (i.e., variance increasing selection).
 In short, we find strong support for the idea that there are genes with consistently more (or less) variable expression levels, and that these differences in variance are the result of different patterns of selection.